 Smart, comfortable, and grey.
 But that sounds a bit harsh, because the Transporter has a properly sophisticated infotainment system that fits neatly into the restyled interior which gets piano black plastic bits to smarter the dash up and a revised layout for better storage in the top section of the dash.
 VW has also reshaped the door pockets to let you store more there.

-The amount of noise getting into the cabin has been lowered with more sound deadening, making the Transporter probably the quietest of all medium-sized vans when you’re buzzing about the motorway.
+The amount of noise getting into the cabin is lower thanks to more sound deadening.
+This makes the Transporter probably the quietest of all medium-sized vans when you’re buzzing about the motorway.

 It has some neat features too, including inductive charging in the large storage tray to juice up your phone, alongside a USB C connection instead of a standard USB – a bit of clever futureproofing from VW there.
 Nice one.

 Because it is a mild-facelift model, the Transporter 6.1 update is largely technology based, but they didn’t need to do much work to the feel of the van on the inside anyway.
 It’s comfy, spacious and feels well made.
 It is a little boring compared to a Ford Transit Custom, and lacks the driver focused appeal of the Citroen Dispatch with its head-up display, but it makes up for it with its eye-catching touchscreens and “digital cockpit”.